Fantasista Doll: Mutual Dream Association Group

-Uzume's upperclassman, who is a top fashion model and often gives Uzume advice whenever she is down.
+Uzume's upperclassman, Komachi is a top fashion model and often gives Uzume advice whenever she is down.
 She is later revealed to be the chairman of the Mutual Dream Association Group who desires Uzume's cards for some reason.
 She was the original owner of the Uzume's dolls.
 She formed the MDAG after her doll, Sonnet, was destroyed in a traffic accident, hoping to use the data from Uzume's dolls to rebuild Sonnet using her personal doll, Proto-Zero (プロトゼロ, Puroto Zero).